I wear my rainbow laces everywhere and people really do notice. There’s no shortage of t-shirts and badges you can buy with LGBTQ inclusive messages.

 Chat with colleagues

-Next time you’re in the kitchen, ask them if they know it’s LGBTQ History Month.
-Or tell them about that really interesting LGBTQ book or article you read.
+Next time you’re in a team meeting or coffee break, ask them if they know it’s been Pride Month Or tell them about that really interesting LGBTQ book or article you read.

 Make a change